-Figure 15.–Estimated average exploitation rate on coho salmon bound for the Berners River by the two principal harvesting fisheries, other fisheries, and by all fisheries combined.
+Figure 15.–Estimated average exploitation rate on coho salmon bound for the Berners River by the two primary harvesting fisheries, other fisheries, and by all fisheries combined.
+In 1997 there were several early closures to protect a weak Taku coho salmon run.

 Average weekly exploitation rates peaked at 4.3–4.7% during the last week of August to mid-September in the troll fishery and at 4.8–6.6% in the Lynn Canal drift gillnet fishery during the second to fourth weeks of September, with an average lag between the fisheries of about 2 weeks (Figure 16; Appendix A9).
 The average troll fishery exploitation rate decreased in mid-August, an artifact of mid-season troll fishery closures of up to 10 days in many years.